History of Service Dogs

 The Beginning of Wolves Living With People

 At some point, perhaps around 40,000 years ago or 80,000 years ago—scientists aren't sure exactly when—"the human lineage underwent a genetic change that boosted the brain's cognitive powers ... what some have called a 'human revolution.'"
 Many scientists think there was a dramatic genetic change in brain function—a cognitive revolution that is pretty amazing.
 This was a huge shift in human development that "raises the further question of why there was a delay of some 100,000 years between anatomical modernity and perceived behavioral modernity."
 What was this dramatic genetic change in brain function?
 Well, it might be improved memory, or it might be improved language skills—we don’t really know.
 But there is another theory that maybe this big change happened as a result of the domestication of dogs.
 Just as wolves started changing as they hung around people and scavenged for food, humans started changing at that time, too...and possibly, the two changes are connected.
 "It just might be that dogs have done much, much more than that for humankind.
 They may have saved not only individuals but also our whole species, by 'domesticating' us while we domesticated them."
 I just love this idea, that people and dogs have evolved together, been partners, and have lived in a symbiosis that still works, even in today's modern world.
 One problem with this theory is that not only are we not sure when the human cognitive revolution happened, we’re also not sure when dogs started being domesticated.
-Was it 10,000 years ago (as per the archeological evidence), or 80,000 years ago (as DNA evidence suggests)?
-There are a lot of different theories among scientists—so it may or may not have happened at the same time as this dramatic genetic change in human brain function.
-But if it was at the same time, that would be pretty intriguing.
-Once dogs were around, suddenly people didn’t have to worry about being surprised by an animal attack in the middle of the night, because dogs would warn them of impending danger.
-With dogs, humans could hunt rabbits and birds more easily.
-And with dogs, they didn’t have to worry about trying to hear and smell and see things that were difficult to hear and smell and see—such as wild animals or other tribes—because the dogs would do that for them.
+The vast majority of scientists think that wolves evolved into dogs 10,000 years ago (as per the archeological evidence), but there is some DNA evidence that might indicate that the evolution happened much earlier, even as early as 80,000 years ago.
+So, while dogs probably did not evolve at the same time as this dramatic genetic change in human brain function 80,000 years ago, there is a small possibility.
+And if it was at the same time, that would be pretty intriguing.
+With dogs, humans could hunt animals like gazelles more easily.
+And with dogs, they didn’t have to worry about trying to hear and smell and see things that were difficult to hear and smell and see—such as wild animals or hostile tribes—because the dogs would do that for them.
 It’s an interesting theory, and if it’s true it means that dogs and humans started becoming closely connected a long, long time ago.

 Dogs helping Native American women haul items, each using a "travois."
 From Provincial Archives of Alberta.